Thinkmill/manypkg/README.md

 ### Invalid package name

+There are rules from npm about what a package name can be and a package will fail to publish if those rules are not met.

+#### Why it's a rule

-There are rules from npm about what a package name can be.
-This is already enforced by npm on publish but in a monorepo, everything will be published together so some packages may depend on a package which can't be published.
+All packages will be published together so some packages may depend on a package which can't be published.
 Checking for invalid package names prevents this kind of publish failure.

 #### How it's fixed